-The project sites are located within New York City's coastal zone boundary as outlined in the Department of City Planning's DCP's coastal zone boundary of New York City, and therefore, the project requires a Chairperson certification for consistency with the Local Waterfront Revitalization Program (LWRP).
+The project site is located within New York City's coastal zone boundary as outlined in DCP's coastal zone boundary of New York City, and therefore, the project requires a certification for consistency with the Local Waterfront Revitalization Program (LWRP).
 See Appendix B, "Waterfront Revitalization Program," for a Waterfront Revitalization Program Consistency Assessment Form.
-The Proposed Action is consistent with the LWRP.
+The Proposed Project is consistent with the LWRP.

-L. INFRASTRUCTURE AND ENERGY
+L. INFRASTRUCTURE

-The Proposed Action would involve only minimal infrastructure and energy demands within the overall context of New York City's infrastructure usage.
-Therefore, the Proposed Action would not create any significant adverse impacts on infrastructure.
+The Proposed Project would involve only minimal infrastructure demands within the overall context of New York City's infrastructure usage.
+In addition, the Proposed Project would include planted areas that will decrease impervious surfaces in the median malls.
+This would allow more stormwater to be infiltrated into pervious areas rather than discharged to the municipal sewer system.
+Therefore, the Proposed Project would not create any significant adverse impacts on infrastructure.